 AICTE starts online scrutiny of documents for fast approval of new engineering institutes

-The ongoing lockdown has not only held up the exams and admissions process to professional courses, but also delayed the process of approval of new institutes.education Updated: May 06, 2020 16:50 IST
+AICTE starts online scrutiny of documents for fast approval of new engineering institutesmumbai Updated: May 06, 2020 19:01 IST

-Keeping the current situation in mind, the All India Council for Technical Education (AICTE) has come up with a new method to continue the approval process without delay.
+Keeping the current situation in mind, the All India Council for Technical Education (AICTE) has come up with a new method to continue the approval process for new colleges without delay.

 In a statement released on Wednesday, the council has clarified that requirement of documents remains same to previous few years.
 “We have devised online scrutiny of documents and virtual institute inspections in order to proceed with approval of new colleges.
 This process can’t be further delayed so we had to come up with a viable solution,” said Anil Sahasrabuddhe, chairman, AICTE.
 He added that the online scrutiny will be at par with any physical scrutiny that institutes have been put through in the past.